 The Maestro System works by sending intermittent electrical pulses to the vagus nerve, which is involved in regulating stomach emptying and signaling to the brain that the stomach feels empty or full.
 External controllers allow the patient to charge the device and allow health care professionals to adjust the device’s settings in order to provide optimal therapy with minimal side effects.
 Although it is known that the electric stimulation blocks nerve activity between the brain and the stomach, the specific mechanisms for weight loss due to use of the device are unknown.

-The FDA approved the Maestro Rechargeable System for use in obese patients who have failed at least one supervised weight management program within the past five years and who have either: a Body Mass Index (BMI) of 40 to 45, or a BMI of 35 to 39.9 and one or more obesity-related conditions (e.g. diabetes, high blood pressure, sleep apnea, etc.).
+The FDA approved the Maestro Rechargeable System for use in obese patients who have failed at least one supervised weight management program within the past five years and who have either: a Body Mass Index (BMI) of 40 to 45, or a BMI of 35 to 39.9 and one or more obesity-related conditions, such as diabetes, high blood pressure, and sleep apnea.